open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 [GitHub - Writing and Formatting](https://help.github.com/categories/writing-on-github/) - A GitHub help page on how to format and write, along with working with saved replies.

-[GitHub - How to fork a repo](https://help.github.com/articles/fork-a-repo/) - A more in depth explanation about how and why we fork repositories.
+[GitHub - How to fork a repo](https://help.github.com/articles/fork-a-repo/) - A more in-depth explanation about how and why we fork repositories.

 [Other helpful links and videos](vi-faq.md#Helpful_Links)